carbon-language/carbon-lang/docs/design/generics/appendix-archetype-algorithm.md

 ### Where clauses are rewritten

 Then, `where` clauses are replaced with name bindings, introducing ids as needed.
+The `where` clauses should be rewritten in the order they appear lexically in the original source code.
+This leverages the lack of forward references to ensure names have their final type resolved before we do anything that relies on that final type.
 There are a number of patterns that can be replaced in this way.

 -   Create ids for all prefixes of dotted names mentioned in a `where` constraint that don't already have names.

     ```
     F
     * $1 :!
-A where .X.Y is B
+A
-      - Z as A
+      - Z as A where .X.Y is B
     ```

     would be rewritten:

     ```
     F
-    * $2 :! typeof(A.X) where .Y is B
+    * $2 :! typeof(A.X)
-      - Z.X as typeof(A.X)
+      - Z.X as typeof(A.X) where .Y is B
     * $1 :!
 A{.X = $2}
       - Z as A
     ```